Baby development: how it happens

 - Large body movements (gross motor skills) involve the coordination and control of large muscles, and skills like walking, sitting and running.

 - Small body movements (fine motor skills) involve the coordination and control of small muscles, and skills like holding a rattle and picking up crumbs.

 - Vision is the ability to see near and far and to understand what you see.

-- Hearing is the ability to hear, listen to and interpret sounds.
+- Hearing is the ability to hear, listen to and understand sounds.

-- Speech and language is the ability to produce and understand sounds that form words.
+- Speech and language is the ability to make and understand sounds that form words.

 - Social behaviour and understanding is the ability to learn and interact with others.
 It includes skills for play and connecting and communicating.

 Some babies have delays in their development, but it’s hard to predict whether these delays are short term or permanent.

 Babies’ development can also suffer because of their environment.
-For example, baby development can be affected if babies don’t have warm, responsive and reliable relationships with those around them, if they don’t have predictable routines that help them feel safe, or if their parents abuse alcohol and other drugs or are involved in family violence.
+For example, baby development can be affected if babies don’t have warm, responsive and reliable relationships with those around them, if their parents have mental health problems, or if their parents abuse alcohol and other drugs or are involved in family violence.

 When to seek help for baby development